 Optional Excursion: Itmad-Ud-Daulah & Sikandra, $25.
-This tour takes you to Itmad-Ud-Daulah, known as the "Baby Taj", the first Mughal structure totally built from marble.
+This tour takes you to Itmad-Ud-Daulah, known as the "Baby Taj," the first Mughal structure totally built from marble.
 In addition, visit the Sikandra, the sandstone and marble tomb of Akbar which blends Islamic, Hindu, Buddhist, Jain and Christian motifs and styles, and other interesting sites.

 Then, continue to the imposing Amber Fort, ancient capital of Rajasthan.
 The fort was begun in the 17th century by Maharaja Mansingh, Emperor Akbar's most successful general.
 Perched atop the Aravalli hills overlooking the Moat Lake, the fort's fortified battlements and crenellated walls spread over many acres.
 Ascend to the fortress by jeep or elephant (if available) to view the sprawling complex of courtyards and halls, many of them hung with magnificent paintings and inlaid with precious stones.

 This afternoon, explore the markets and lanes of Jaipur on your own.
 Known as the Pink City, Jaipur is India's first and perhaps best planned city, full of beauty and color.
 Here you find magnificent palaces and gardens, serene lakes, and wide tree-lined streets.
 Except for the busy traffic of bicycles, cars and buses, little seems to have changed since 1727, when Maharaja Sawai Jai Singh II designed and built the city.

 Optional Excursion: Jaipur City Tour including the City Palace & Jantar Mantar Observatory, $30.
 Take an optional excursion to some of the city's famous pink sandstone buildings, including the City Palace Museum, housing the magnificent art collections of the Maharajas of Jaiputo.
 At the entrance to the City Palace is Jantar Mantar, the largest of five observatories founded by classical astronomer Sawai Jai Singh II nearly three centuries ago.
 Its 14 massive masonry instruments are extraordinarily precise and were used for measuring time, predicting eclipses, tracking stars' location as the earth orbits around the sun ascertaining the declinations of planets, and more.

-Save by pre-booking a discounted package of our most popular optional excursions in Dubai:
+Save by pre-booking a discounted package of our most popular optional excursions:

 You can book these excursions individually in Dubai.
-But you can save over $50 if you purchase this special package ahead of time—with or before your final payment.
+But you can save over $40 if you purchase this special package ahead of time—with or before your final payment.
 These are not "seat in coach" excursions that pick up passengers at various hotels; all are operated for Friendly Planet groups only.
 (A minimum of 4 passengers is required for optional excursions to operate).

 Save by pre-booking a discounted package of our most popular optional excursions in India: